 For visiting artists (as well as for ourselves) we created a studio complex in an old stable block, cunningly named The Stables, which feature both individual studio spaces and communal workshops with a basic set of tools and machinery, as well as a large living area with cooking facilities.
 Artists stayed in a small cottage on the grounds of Great Brampton House, or if that was being used, with us in the spare room of the house we lived in.

 As time passed we began to realise that the interaction with artists in residence was the most rewarding, fruitful and beneficial aspect of what we’d created for all concerned.
 Although many member of the public visited and raved about (in both positive and negative senses) the exhibitions we mounted in the galleries, we began to examine what form we wanted Down Stairs to take in the future.
 Selfishly, we decided to focus on developing relationships and fostering knowledge more intimately through the residency programme, whilst experimenting with alternative ways to work with an audience.

 Now we are looking to find artists for our 2014 residency programme who are interested in working with the parameters our collaboration with Kieren Reed has begun to establish.

+Social Sculpture is a small tin roofed, timber clad building designed to comfortably accommodate one person.
 It comes with a single bed, one change of linen, a duvet and towels.

 There is running cold water to a large butler sink, which can be used for washing or food preparation.